I’m back with another World Builder article. So far I’ve already covered several topics including landscapes, races, habitats, transport and more.

 How are these people treated in your world?
 Are there stigmas attached?
 Are some of these shunned in a land that values only what a person can earn?

 Welfare, or social security, is government assistance.
 There are many different types but in a nutshell, it is money given to those who are unemployed, differently-abled, retired, sick and/or poor.

 These assistances are such things as pensions for those retired, disability living allowance for those differently-abled, child benefits for those with young dependants, caregivers allowance etc.

 Does your world have this concept?
 Does it take care of its people when they reach old age?
 If they are injured or born with disabling conditions?
 If they get sick for long periods?
 If they are raising a family alone?

 Who would be eligible for this assistance?
-Are your poor and desolute cared for by the ruling bodies or is it left to the individuals who set up shelters, charities and soup kitchens?
+Are your poor and destitute cared for by the ruling bodies or is it left to the individuals who set up shelters, charities and soup kitchens?

 Does your King drive out the homeless who he considers “cluttering his streets” or does he show benevolence and treat his people with kindness, offering succour?

 One way welfare is paid for is by taxes on those who work.
-Taxes are used to pay for numerous services such as maintaining roads, building social housing, education, defense, health, protection etc.
+Taxes are used to pay for numerous services such as maintaining roads, building social housing, education, defence, health, protection etc.